Characterizing the Impact of Active Queue Management on Speed Test Measurements: Speed Test Measurement Study Results

 \mypara{NDT speed tests on the lab testbed with burst shaping and TCP Cubic cross traffic} For these measurements we run NDT speed tests on our lab setup with TCP Cubic as cross traffic.
 This represents a scenario where the speed test measurements are performed under load from competing TCP traffic.
 TCP Cubic cross traffic is generated by running an \texttt{iperf3} test in parallel with the NDT speed test as mentioned the section \ref{sec:methodology}.
 The TCP flows are set to be capacity seeking and try to use all available bandwidth.
 We do not introduce any link latency using \texttt{netem} on the server side.
 Finally, burst shaping is enabled on the link so that the speed test tool is able to maximize the link utilization.

-We observe from Figure \ref{fig:throughput_withcross} that the throughput measurements are significantly lowered due the external load from the TCP Cubic cross traffic.
-The throughput measurements are also significantly more variable across all AQM algorithms as compared to the previous two scenarios without cross traffic (\eg for \texttt{fq\_codel} at bandwidth 900 Mbps, the standard deviation is 138 Mbps with cross traffic and burst shaping but 1.51 Mbps without both).
+Figure \ref{fig:throughput_withcross} shows that the throughput measurements are significantly lowered and variable across all AQM algorithms as compared to scenarios without cross traffic (\eg (a) for \texttt{fq\_codel} at bandwidth 900 Mbps, the standard deviation is 138 Mbps with cross traffic and burst shaping but 1.51 Mbps without both and (b) cross traffic from the number of competing iperf3 TCP flows reduces the linkrate per flow for AQMs like \texttt{fq\_codel} due to its fariness policies, which causes significant variations even at small bandwidth increases of 100 Mbps).
 We also observe in Figure \ref{fig:latency_withcross} that the latency measurements are significantly higher due to the queuing delays introduced by the cross traffic.
 We conclude that interpretation of speed test measurements by operators should consider the effect of network conditions and AQM policies in order to accurately interpret the results beyond a time-averaged value over the duration of the test.